carloscabo/colz-python/README.md

 c1.setHsv( [ 0.9666666666666667, 0.41, 0.78 ] ) #list
 ````

-# Getting the color properties other formats
+# Retrieving the color properties / components
 Once created you can access the color components as poperties of the object

 ````Python3